parmar18/demo_infra/README.md

 Issues I ran into
 --------------------------------------------------

-- Docker Image Architecture Mismatch
+- Docker Image Architecture Mismatch:
   Built the image on Mac (ARM) while GCP VMs required AMD64.
 Fixed by rebuilding with --platform linux/amd64.

-- Startup Script Errors in main.tf
+- Startup Script Errors in main.tf:
   Initial VM startup script failed to correctly pull and run the container.
 Needed retries and better logging to debug.

-- Load Balancer Health Check Failures
+- Load Balancer Health Check Failures:
   Health check kept failing until the containerized app exposed the correct /health endpoint on the expected port (8080).

-- Image Pull Issues
+- Image Pull Issues:
   Even when health checks were configured, the container sometimes wasn’t pulled/run properly from Artifact Registry.
 Ensured correct image tags and permissions.

-- SSL Certificate & DNS Integration
+- SSL Certificate & DNS Integration:
   Managed SSL certificate initially showed FAILED_NOT_VISIBLE due to DNS pointing at the wrong/ephemeral IP.
 Fixed by reserving a static global IP and updating DNS records.